Alphaville (band): Legacy

 Alphaville's song "Forever Young" was featured in the movie Listen to Me (1989) featuring Kirk Cameron in one of his first film roles.
 "Forever Young" was played in a high school prom-related scene in the 2004 film Napoleon Dynamite.
 "Forever Young" was also featured in the Canadian movie 1987 (2014), as well as a 2014 episode of Regular Show, Skip's Story.

 In 2006, Australian guitar band Youth Group took their remake of "Forever Young" to No. 1 in the Official Australian Chart.

 "Young Forever" is the fourth single by American hip hop rapper Jay-Z from his album The Blueprint 3 on the Roc Nation label.
 It is a mild rework of Alphaville's 1984 song "Forever Young": the original melody is retained, Mr Hudson sings the original lyrics (primarily during the chorus), and Jay-Z raps in place of the verses.

 In 2024, Alphaville's single "Forever Young" gained popularity on the social media app TikTok, 40 years after the song's release.
-"Forever Young" gained so much popularity via the app, that the song reached No. 1 on the U.S. Billboard Top 100 chart and stayed there for 10 weeks.
+"Forever Young" gained so much popularity via the app, that the song reached No. 1 on the TikTok Billboard Top 50 chart in October 2024.
 TikTok was widely credited for the gain in popularity of the song in 2024.